-Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash, cash equivalents, investments and accounts receivable.
-The Company maintains its cash, cash equivalents and investments with high quality financial institutions.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash, cash equivalents, investments, and accounts receivable.
+The Company maintains its cash, cash equivalents, and investments with high quality financial institutions.
 The Company is exposed to credit risk for cash held in financial institutions in the event of a default to the extent that such amounts recorded on the balance sheet are in excess of amounts that are insured by the Federal Deposit Insurance Corporation.

-One customer individually accounted for 10% of the Company's revenues for the three months ended October 31, 2017.
-No customer accounted for 10% or more of the Company's revenues for the three months ended October 31, 2017.
-No customer individually accounted for 11% of the Company's total accounts receivable as of October 31, 2017, and another customer individually accounted for 11% of the Company's total accounts receivable as of July 31, 2017.
+No customer individually accounted for 10% or more of the Company's revenues for the three months and six months ended January 31, 2018 and 2017.
+No customer individually accounted for 10% or more of the Company's total accounts receivable as of January 31, 2018.
+One customer individually accounted for 11% of the Company's total accounts receivable as of July 31, 2017.